-- Citigroup employees in New York City, Chicago, Boston and Philadelphia must get vaccinated before they are asked to return to the office on Sept.
-13, Sara Wechter, the bank's head of human resources wrote in a LinkedIn post on Tuesday.
+- Citi employees in New York City, Chicago, Boston and Philadelphia must get vaccinated before they are asked to return to the office Sept.
+13, Sara Wechter, the bank's head of human resources, wrote in a LinkedIn post Tuesday.

 - "Given the increased number of employees returning to these buildings, and the delta variant in the U.S., we are taking this approach to ensure a safe workplace," she wrote.

-The September return is part of Citigroup CEO Jane Fraser’s plan to allow most employees to work remotely up to two days per week.
+The September return is part of Citi CEO Jane Fraser’s plan to allow most employees to work remotely up to two days per week.

 "All colleagues at our NYC HQ and other offices in the tri-state area, as well as Chicago, Boston, D.C. and Philadelphia, will be expected to return at least two days a week," Wechter wrote.

 The announcement comes as other banks postpone in-person work plans.
 Wells Fargo recently pushed back its scheduled return from Sept.
 6 to Oct.
 4. U.S. Bank has delayed such plans indefinitely.

 Other Wall Street banks have remained unyielding, in spite of the growing number of coronavirus cases brought on by the delta variant.
 JPMorgan will begin working in person full-time this September, and Goldman Sachs has required half of its workforce to appear in person since June.

 Fraser has adopted a more flexible approach to mid-pandemic work life.
 During her tenure, Citi enacted Zoom-free Fridays to stem fatigue.
 And her decision to enact a hybrid work policy in the long term clashes with peers like Goldman Sachs CEO David Solomon, who sees remote work as an "aberration."